 If the generator is overloaded the voltage will

-In variable-speed operation, an induction generator needs a converter to adapt the variable frequency output of the generator to the fixed frequency of the application or the electricity supply grid.
+In variable-speed operation, an induction generator needs a frequency converter to adapt the variable frequency output of the generator to the fixed frequency of the application or the electricity supply grid.
 During operation the only controllable factor available in a self excited induction generator to influence the output is the mechanical

 input from the prime mover, so the system is not amenable for effective feedback control.
 To provide a controllable output voltage and frequency, external AC/DC/AC